-By December 1944, the 20-year-old McGee was with the Philippines-based 460th Fighter Squadron, near the center of World War II’s Pacific Theater.
+By December of 1944, at just 20 years old, McGee was part of the 460th Fighter Squadron based in the Philippines, near the center of WWII’s Pacific Theater.
 Flying search and destroy and close air support missions over China and Japan, it didn’t take long to discover that the war-weary P-47s didn’t have the range they needed.
 So after one brief flight—“on-the-job training”—McGee and his squadron graduated to flying P-51 Mustangs.

 On Aug.
 6, 1945, McGee was flying his plane, Chief Eutaw, out of Ie Shima, Japan, an island just northwest of Okinawa.